-While it is true that overclocking can enhance your GPU’s operation without any additional costs, it is recommended not to go beyond its optimum capacity.
-Plus, you should immediately turn off overclocking in GPU if it shows signs of overheating or instability.
-Thus, knowing how to disable GPU overclocking using control software and other methods is crucial.
+While it is true that overclocking can enhance your GPU’s operation without any additional costs, I recommend not going beyond its optimum capacity.
+Plus, you should immediately turn off overclocking in the GPU if it shows signs of overheating or instability.
+Turning off GPU overclocking can become necessary when you want to lower GPU temperature and fix sudden crashes or freezes in your system.

 Key Takeaways